 Faculty Council will consider institutional needs and current faculty member accumulated CSP to determine appointments to standing committees.
 Generally, Faculty Council will prioritize nominating faculty members with 0 accumulated CSP at the time of nomination.
 A record of all CSP will be kept up to date and maintained by Faculty Council and will be shared with the faculty body at the time committee service preferences are requested.
 Faculty should expect to be relieved of service from a nominated standing committee position following the completion of a semester in which their accumulated CSP is greater than or equal to 12 unless otherwise negotiated with Faculty Council.
 Faculty who are elected to a standing committee (Faculty Review Committee, Faculty Council) are expected to complete a three year appointment regardless of their accumulated CSP.
-Members of an elected committee are ineligible for service on another elected committee and may not appear on any ballot for committee election.
-Persons serving a full, three-year term on an elected committee (Faculty Review Committee, Faculty Council) shall be ineligible for election to either elected committee for three years following the expiration of their terms.
+Members of an elected committee election.
+Persons serving a full, three-year term on an elected committee (Faculty Review Committee, Faculty Review Committee, Faculty Council) shall be ineligible for election to either elected committee for three years following the expiration of their terms.